utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-data.md

 The resulting collection will download to your target file path in v2 format.

-You can retrieve a list of convert options by running the command with the `-h` flag:
+You can retrieve a list of `convert` options by running the command with the `-h` flag:

    ```bash
    postman-collection-transformer convert -h
    ```

-See the [Postman Collection Transformer](https://github.com/postmanlabs/postman-collection-transformer) for more information on the collection conversion.
+> Go to the [Postman Collection Transformer](https://github.com/postmanlabs/postman-collection-transformer) for more information about collection conversion.

 ## Import from cURL commands

-You can use cURL commands to import data.

-1. Select **Import** in the left navigation menu.
-The **Import** modal opens.
-1. Paste your cURL command into the input field at the top.
-Postman creates and opens a request automatically.

-    > You can also paste cURL commands into a request's URL field.
-For more information about working with cURL commands in Postman, read [Importing cURL commands](/docs/getting-started/importing-and-exporting/importing-curl-commands/).
+To learn more about using cURL commands to import data, go to [Importing cURL commands](/docs/getting-started/importing-and-exporting/importing-curl-commands/).

-## Importing API definitions
+## Import API definitions

-To import your API definitions into Postman, see [Importing an API](/docs/designing-and-developing-your-api/importing-an-api/).
+To learn more about importing your API definitions into Postman, go to [Importing an API](/docs/designing-and-developing-your-api/importing-an-api/).